mvolkmann/blog/src/rust.md

 // This is a custom error type.
 // It enables callers that receive this kind of error
 // to handle different error causes differently.
-// These must implement the Error trait (below) which requires
+// These must implement the Error trait (done below) which requires
-// implementing the Debug (derived) and Display (below) traits.
+// implementing the Debug (done here) and Display (done below) traits.
 #[derive(Debug)]
 pub enum GetDogsError {
     BadFile(std::io::Error),